Thursday, February 6, 2025

 Experts foresee savings rates falling now that the Bank of England has cut the base rate.

-Savers can still get close to 5 per cent in a standard easy-access savings account or easy-access cash Isa, and fixed rate savings offer similar deals at the moment.
+Savers can still get around 4.5 per cent in a standard easy-access savings account or as high as 5 per cent with an easy-access cash Isa, and the best fixed rate savings offer around to 4.75 per cent.

 Rachel Springall, finance expert at Moneyfacts said: ‘Savers are the ones who feel the force of cuts to interest rates, and to add insult to injury, will see no rise to any personal tax or savings allowances in the short-term, making cash Isas increasingly attractive.